abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Divides poset](divides_poset_inclusion.svg)

+Order isomorphisms
+---

-Let's elaborate a bit about the isomorphism between the number poset and the prime inclusion order.
-It is comprised of one function from the prime inclusion order, to the number poset (which in this case is just the *multiplication* of all the elements in the set) and one function from the number poset to the prime inclusion order (which is an operation called *prime factorization* of a number, consisting (unsurprisingly) of finding the set of prime numbers that result in that number when multiplied with one another (as we said, this set is unique, and hence these functions really do comprise an isomorphism)).
+This might be a good time to elaborate a bit about what an order isomorphism is.
+Take the isomorphism between the number poset and the prime inclusion order as an example.
+Like an isomorphism between any two sets, it is comprised of two functions:

+- One function from the prime inclusion order, to the number poset (which in this case is just the *multiplication* of all the elements in the set)
+- One function from the number poset to the prime inclusion order (which is an operation called *prime factorization* of a number, consisting of finding the set of prime numbers that result in that number when multiplied with one another).

 ![Divides poset](divides_poset_isomorphism.svg)

+For sets, an isomorphism means just that the functions are inverse of each other.
+But as orders, besides being sets, have the arrows that connect them there is an additional requirement for a pair of functions to form an isomorphisme - to be an isomorphism, a function has *to respect those arrows, in other words should be *order preserving*.
+More specifically, applying the function (let's call it F) to any two elements in one set (**a** and **b**) should result in two elements that have the same corresponding order in the other set (so **a ≤ b** iff **F(a) ≤ F(b)**.

 Birkhoff's representation theorem
 ---